shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 This instructs Toolkit to load the app code directly from disk in the given location, which is great for development, where you want to change the code all the time.
 Later when you add the app to your production config, you may want to use a different descriptor.

-Now you've added the app to an environment, you should be able to go ahead and launch it.
+Now you've added the app to an environment; you should be able to go ahead and launch it.
 How you launch it will depend on the engine and environment you defined it in.

 ## Part 4: Developing the app